My Approach to Helping

 Relationships are difficult, particularly the ones that are most important to us.
 Couples and Families often get stuck in unhealthy patterns with one another.
 We long to feel secure, connected and loved but end up hurt and isolated from each other.
 Therapy can help.

-I specialize in working with couples and families to improve connection and foster secure and healthy attachments.
-My approach is eclectic but is based on Emotion Focused Therapy, which addresses negative cycles of interaction and helps restore trust, heal broken relationships, increase intimacy and improve communication, while increasing partners' awareness of unconscious aspects of self and other.
+I specialize in working with couples to improve connection and foster secure and healthy attachments.
+My approach is based on a mix of Emotion Focused Therapy and Relational Psychoanalysis, addressing negative cycles of interaction and helping to restore trust, heal broken relationships, increase intimacy and improve communication, while increasing partners' awareness of unconscious aspects of self and other.
 In my individual work I tend to take a more psychodynamic approach, focused on increasing self-awareness and understanding of one's deepest self.

 Together we will explore how your past experiences and relationships inform how you live and function in the present, and will move into a space where you can gain a better understanding your emotions, needs and desires in order to live life more authentically and relate to others in healthier ways.

 More Info About My Practice

 As a couple and family therapist I have specialized training in treating complex relational issues.
 I am trained to see individuals in the context of the greater relational systems to which they belong.
 Therefore, therapy, even individual therapy takes into consideration the interconnections of people with their families of origin, communities, and any other system to which they belong.
 My areas of expertise include Trauma, Attachment Issues, Premarital Counseling, Grief and Loss, Life Transitions and Intimacy/Relationship Issues.

 Important Factors for Choosing a Therapist